xarray-contrib/flox/docs/source/implementation.md

 ### `method="blockwise"`

-One case where `"mapreduce"` doesn't work well is the case of "resampling" reductions.
+One case where `"map-reduce"` doesn't work well is the case of "resampling" reductions.
 An example here is resampling from daily frequency to monthly frequency data:  `da.resample(time="M").mean()` For resampling type reductions,
 1. Group members occur sequentially (all days in January 2001 occur one after the other)